Surface Fitting to Franke Data

 Equation is badly conditioned.
 Remove repeated data points or try centering and scaling.

-Select the Center and scale check box to normalize and correct for the large difference in scales in x and y.
+In the Fit Options pane, select the Center and scale check box to normalize and correct for the large difference in scales in x and y.

 Normalizing the surface fit removes the warning message from the Results pane.

-The values of the estimated coefficients
+Values of the estimated coefficients

-The goodness of validation statistics
+Goodness of validation statistics

 You can treat the fitted model as a function to make predictions or evaluate the surface at values of X and Y. For details see Exporting a Fit to the Workspace.

-Right-click the residuals plot to select the Go to X-Z view.
+Right-click the residuals plot to select Go to X-Z view.
 The X-Z view is not required, but the view makes it easier to see to remove outliers.